Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition for the Love of God.

 Everyone knows what it feels like to have content creators compete for their attention.
 The audience is self aware.

-It’s a waste of breath.
+“Let me explain” is a waste of breath.

-You know what?
-I’m wasting breath by rattling on.
-So let’s dig into some examples and you’ll see what I mean.
+Let’s dig into some examples and you’ll see what I mean.

 This guy makes Smash Bros content and I love it.
-But he says “let me explain” in literally every single one and it drives me insane.
-So I made a video where we jump into his video, see how he’s using his hook and transition, and then I edit a new video where I remove the “let me explain” and you’ll see that everything works better.
+But he says “let me explain” in literally every single video and it drives me insane.

-I’m not saying there’s never a time and place to use this transition.
-When you have a hook so absolutely outlandish that you need to say “let me explain” then you should, at least, consider making your hook more on topic.
+Most of the time if your hook is so absolutely outlandish that you need to say “let me explain” then you should, at least, consider rewriting your hook to be more on topic.

 And then if your hook isn’t wildly outlandish, but you’re still using “let me explain”, then that is a sign that either your hook, or the intro to your content is written poorly and you’re using a bad transition to patch over it.